loopyme/Life-is-Short/readme.md

 ## Contributing

-Any forms of contributing is welcomed.
+Any form of contributing is welcomed.